 Here are some examples of iron-rich foods that you can incorporate on your diet on regular basis to upkeep with your iron level requirements.

-Beetroot contains calcium, iron, Vitamins A, C and folic acid.
+Beetroot contains calcium, iron, Vitamins A, Vitamin C, and folic acid.
 It is also a very good source of fibre, manganese, and potassium.
 Betacyanin is the pigment that gives beetroot its colour and has powerful antioxidant properties.

 Dark green leafy vegetables such as moringa oleifera (drumstick leaves), curry leaves, collard greens, kale and spinach are good sources of iron.
-All these vegetables are packed with vitamins A, C and k, folate, & fibre along with Iron & Calcium to help increase the absorption of Iron.
+All these vegetables are packed with vitamins A, Vitamin C and Vitamin K, folate, & fibre along with Iron & Calcium to help increase the absorption of Iron.

 Nuts are packed full of protein and are a good source of healthy fats, iron and anti-oxidants.
 Cashews help the body utilize iron, eliminate free radicals, develop bone and connective tissue, and produce the skin and hair pigment melanin.